dhimitriosduka1/voronoi-diagram/README.md

-# Simple implementation of voronoi-diagram-generator
+# Simple implementation of a Voronoi diagram generator

 This is a simple implementation of a [Voronoi diagram generator](https://en.wikipedia.org/wiki/Voronoi_diagram).